-[40 CFR 122.26(d)(2)(iv)]
+[40 CFR 122.26(d)(2)(iv); A.R.S.
+49-221]

-A. The Permittee shall protect water quality by reducing the discharge of pollutants, to the maximum extent practicable (MEP), that may cause or contribute to an exceedance of any applicable surface water quality standard (SWQS) that was established at the time the permit becomes effective including the narrative standards that are applicable to the waters of the U.S. receiving discharges from the MS4.
+A. The Permittee shall protect water quality by reducing the discharge of pollutants, to the maximum extent practicable (MEP), that may cause or contribute to an exceedance of any applicable surface water quality standard (SWQS) that was established at the time the permit becomes effective including the narrative standards that are applicable to the protected surface water receiving discharges from the MS4.
 To do so, the Permittee shall fully implement the Stormwater Management Program (SWMP), any subsequent revisions, and all requirements of this permit.